 Other creative work has included Background scene work for: CBC’s TV Series Side Effects, The Canadian Opera Company, the movie “2012” and the TV series The L Word.
 She participated in Community Theatre as dancer/singer in: York Minstrel Theatre’s “Hello Dolly” and in high school “A Funny Thing Happened On The Way To the Forum.”

-As a teenager, Clarinet was her major instrument where she played with small string ensembles in musical productions of Gilbert and Sullivan’s Iolanthe and Pirates of Penzance, and in a small concert band for Rodgers and Hammerstein’s Sound of Music; she also played in a five piece Oompah band touring malls and outdoor venues during Oktoberfest with members selected by the high school music head.
-Recently, Mimi has reunited with Clarinet and hopes to delve more deeply into all of its beauty and resonance.
+As a teenager, Clarinet was her major instrument where she played with small string ensembles in musical productions of Gilbert and Sullivan’s Iolanthe and Pirates of Penzance, and in a small concert band for Rodgers and Hammerstein’s Sound of Music.
+She also played in a five piece Oompah band touring malls and outdoor venues during Oktoberfest with members selected by the high school music head.